-Leasehold land and buildings over the shorter of the unexpired term of lease and their estimated useful lives
+over the shorter of the unexpired term of leases and their estimated useful lives

-Leasehold improvements 3 years
+3 years

-Computer equipment 3 years
+3 years

-Furniture and fixtures 3 years
+3 years

-Motor vehicles 4 years
+4 years

 An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the item) is included in profit or loss in the period in which the item is derecognised.